pjakiela/ECON379/lectures.md

 <br>

 _These are the assigned readings for Professor Pamela Jakiela's undergraduate course **Program Evaluation for International Development**.
-This site is a work-in-progress:  I will be making new readings over the course of the semester._
+This site is a work-in-progress:  I will be posting new lectures over the course of the semester._

 <br>